shannonarcher/astar-ts/README.md

 var manhatten = new AStar(new ManhattenHeuristic());
 var euclidean = new AStar(new EuclideanHeuristic());
 var dijkstras = new AStar(new DijkstrasHeuristic());

+// or use the setHeuristic method manhatten.setHeuristic(new DijkstrasHeuristic()); // not a well named variable anymore
 ```

 ##Running tests